ctron/hagen/website/README.md

 ## Overview

-The makefile will orchestrate fetching the dependencies, compiling the SCSS files, running Hagen, and a local web server.
+The makefile will orchestrate the fetching the the dependencies, compiling the SCSS files, running Hagen, and a local web server.

 ## Local preview